 There is perhaps no object more elegant than an antique cylinder desk.
-Also known to as a roll-top desk, the cylinder desk is a writing desk, with a cylindrically-shaped frontispiece (or “cylinder top”) that opens to reveal a writing surface and storage area.
+The cylinder desk is a writing desk, with a cylindrically-shaped frontispiece (or “cylinder top”) that opens to reveal a writing surface and storage area.
 There are a few adaptations to this desk, and the style ultimately offers both practical and aesthetic benefits.

 In today’s blog, we will explore the history of these treasured objects and introduce you to their many varieties.
 By browsing the collection on our site, you may just come to understand why this kind of desk revolutionized the way people decorated their homes, from London to Vienna and beyond.

 The cylinder desk was first named for its creator.
 Invented in the 18th century by Wenzel Anton von Kaunitz, who was the ambassador of the Habsburg Empire to the French court, the “Bureau Kaunitz” made a splash in the palatial world of European royals.
 There is a bit of historical debate over the legitimacy of Kaunitz’s role in the introduction of the cylinder desk but German, Swiss and Austrian cabinetmakers of the late 18th and early 19th century often used the “bureau Kaunitz” themselves.

 Regardless, France adopted the desk enthusiastically in the early 1700s.
 Many of the antique cylinder desks available today likely started in the finest homes of French nobility.

 While the cylinder desk style was popular, it was not accessible to the average consumer.
 Resources for this desk were limited in early years, as finding the correct material was difficult.
 Creators would have to produce wooden cylindrical sections (called “tambours”) that would not warp significantly over time.
 This limited the desks to the wealthy few who could afford top-quality wood.